Saving & Spending Travel

 Finally, you can use a travel credit card to help get around paying baggage fees.
 Some of the best travel credit cards, such as the Chase Sapphire Reserve®, offers a travel credit annually that you can use to reimburse baggage fees.

-Chase recently partnered with Air Canada to release the Aeroplan® Credit Card, which is the only Air Canada co-branded credit card available to U.S. citizens that earns points directly within the Aeroplan program.
+Chase has partnered with Air Canada to provide the Aeroplan® Credit Card, which is the only Air Canada co-branded credit card available to U.S. citizens that earns points directly within the Aeroplan program.
 Cardmembers can earn 3X points at grocery stores, on dining at restaurants, and Air Canada directly; and 1X points on all other purchases.

 Many travel credit cards also offer you the ability to transfer credit card points to partner rewards programs, such as frequent-flyer miles programs.
 Points you earn by using an American Express® Gold Card, for example, can be transferred to Air Canada on a 1:1 basis, and you can use those points to help pay for your flight fees — including baggage.